srcclr/vscode-srcclr/README.md

 ```
 {
  `srcclr.profile`:  //profile to use when scanning.
-View ~/.srcclr.yml for the list of profiles you
+View ~/.srcclr.yml for the list of profiles available
 }
 ```